 - Two of man's best friends join the Independence Day celebration

 - Flour sack dish towel printed with artwork by Mary Lake-Thompson

 - Designed and printed in the USA on 100% cotton towels from India or Egypt

 - Generously sized at 30 x 30 inches, perfect for drying a sink full of dishes

-- Machine wash cold, gentle, no bleach, air or tumble dry, no heat; iron on reverse side to refresh and preserve image
+- Machine wash cold, air or tumble dry low; iron on reverse side to refresh and preserve image

 QUESTIONS & ANSWERS